 Environmental management and sustainability

-The department's environmental management and sustainability policy outlines the department's commitment to and responsibilities for minimising the environmental impacts associated with its business and operations.
+The department's environmental management and climate change policy outlines the department's commitment to and responsibilities for minimising the environmental impacts associated with its business and operations.

 Gifts, benefits and hospitality

 The department's gifts, benefits and hospitality policy and gifts, benefits and hospitality register address the accepting, giving, declaring and recording of gifts, benefits and hospitality and apply to staff, contractors and consultants.

 Victorian Government grants, including those administered by the department, can be found at Victorian Government Grants and programs on vic.gov.au.

 Yarrwul Loitjba Yapaneyepuk - Walk the Talk Together: Koori Inclusion Action Plan aims to improve access, participation and effectiveness of justice programs and services to Koories, in order to deliver improved outcomes to the Victorian Koori community.